cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 - AWS Route 53 zone name, to create DNS records.

 > [!IMPORTANT]
-> CloudBees Platform currently only supports push events.
+> CloudBees platform currently only supports push events.
 Therefore, pull requests are sent to the `develop` branch for integration.

 ## Release